 Partake in cementing close and constructive Indonesia-Korea partnerships

-Have your ideas heard by contributing to the Joint Policy Recommendation Paper
+Have their ideas heard by contributing to the Joint Policy Recommendation Paper

 Be a member of the NSP Young Professionals Lab Alumni Network